 Beatrice is a strategic communications specialist with over 20 years of experience as a communications development professional covering the African continent with extensive experience in East, Central and Southern Africa.
 She has worked as a journalist with BBC and Reuters and for several international NGO’s including African Wildlife Foundation, UNICEF and Oxfam (GB).
 She has also consulted for Mo Ibrahim Foundation, Kofi Annan Foundation, and the Bill & Melinda Gates Foundation.
 As a child of Africa with roots in Kenya and Uganda, Beatrice has a strong and unyielding passion for African development and environmental issues.
 She believes that conservation and development can co-exist and is keen to play her part to make sure Kenya’s future is sustainable, balanced and wise.

-Marc has worked in the greater Maasai Mara for 10 years, starting as manager for Olchoro Oiroua Conservancy and then Mara North Conservancy.
+Marc has worked in the greater Maasai Mara for over a decade, starting as manager for Olchoro Oiroua Conservancy and then Mara North Conservancy.
 Marc assembled the first Rapid Response Unit for MEP in 2011 and in 2013 started working full-time with MEP.
-Before Marc moved to the Mara he completed his bachelor’s degree at The Evergreen State College, Washington.
+Before Marc moved to the Mara, he completed his bachelor’s degree at The Evergreen State College, Washington.
 During this time Marc started sustainable woodlot cycles and tracked the bongo antelope in Kenya’s Aberdare National Park under the guidance of Richard Leakey.
 He is also the current Kenya Wildlife Service Honorary Warden for the Maasai Mara.